H. Kisch - Photographer

 The 1911 Census shows Haines living at 54 Parkfield Street, Moss Side, Manchester with his family and one boarder.
 As seems fitting for a former regimental bandmaster his stated

 profession was of a music professor, specifically teaching piano.
-The census also state the Haines and his wife Emma had at least one other unnamed child who died young.
+The census also states that Haines and his wife Emma had at least one other unnamed child who died young.

-Nothing more is heard about Frederick Haines until 28 June, 1918 when son Eric Heywood Haines attested with the Australian Imperial Forces where is gives his mother ans next of kin
+Nothing more is heard about Frederick Haines until 28 June 1918 when son Eric Heywood Haines attested with the Australian Imperial Forces (AIF) where is gives his mother as next